LewisTrundle/tactihelm-l5project/lab-study/experiment-session.md

 ## Distance Encoding Schemes

 The following encoding schemes have been defined for study.
 These schemes were created by varying the **pattern** (the number of stimuli and the time between stimuli) of a single vibration rhythm, and the **rhythm duration** (the number of times a rhythm is repeated).
+To make these schemes easier to remember, we have given them nicknames, based on how they operate - the schemes' full name is within the parentheses.

-1. Singular Pattern with Monotonic Duration
+1. **Singular Constant** (Singular Pattern with Monotonic Duration)
-2. Singular Pattern with Varying Duration
+2. **Singular Varying** (Singular Pattern with Varying Duration)
-3. Sequential Synchronous Pattern with Monotonic Duration
+3. **Wall Constant** (Sequential Synchronous Pattern with Monotonic Duration)
-4. Sequential Synchronous Pattern with Varying Duration
+4. **Wall Varying** (Sequential Synchronous Pattern with Varying Duration)
-5. Sequential Asynchronous Pattern with Monotonic Duration
+5. **Wave Constant** (Sequential Asynchronous Pattern with Monotonic Duration)
-6. Sequential Asynchronous Pattern with Varying Duration
+6. **Wave Varying** (Sequential Asynchronous Pattern with Varying Duration)

 ### Descriptions

 With a **Singular Pattern**, only the tactor at the location relative to the specified distance is activated.
+Hence the name 'Singular', as only a single tactor is activated at one time.

 | Distance | Activated Tactors |
 |:--------:|:-----------------:|